GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

 ![Deploying LDAP Replication](../img/Cluster_Manager-10.png)

+!!!
+Note
-###### You can also see the replication status and other replication information on this screen once you've deployed OpenDJ replication.
+You can also see the replication status and other replication information on this screen once you've deployed OpenDJ replication.

 ![Replication Deployed screen](../img/Cluster_Manager-11.png)